Czech First League: New format

 The 2018–19 season was the first season played with the new competition format.
 After the regular season, which lasts from July to April and involves each team playing every other team home and away, the teams are divided into three groups.
 The top six teams enter the championship group, with the first-placed team being named champions.
 The teams play against each other only once, playing total of five additional matches.
 Points earned are added to the points from the regular season.

 The teams 7th–10th position after 30 games take part in the Europa League play-offs.
 The best of them play against the fourth-placed or fifth-placed (it depends on the result of the Czech Cup and on the Czech coefficient rankings between European football leagues) of the championship group to determine who will participate in the Europa League.

-The teams from 11th–16th position play in the same format as the championship group.
+The teams from 11th to 16th position play in the same format as the championship group.
 The team finishing in 16th position is relegated directly to the Czech National Football League, while teams in 15th and 14th places play relegation play-offs against teams finishing 2nd and 3rd in the Czech National Football League.

-Changes in 2020/21
+Changes in 2020–21

 Due to positive tests for Covid-19 in the 2019–20 season the relegation group was abandoned.

-The league announced that due to time pressure the relegation group will remain unfinished and as a consequence, no team can be relegated and the winner of the second league should be promoted.
-To avoid playing the 2020–21 season with odd number of teams, the automatic promotion was granted to the second placed team as well.
-There were 18 clubs in the league, each club plays the others twice, once at their home stadium and once at that of their opponents, for a total of 34 games.
+The league announced that due to time pressure the relegation group would remain unfinished and as a consequence, no team could be relegated.
+As the winner of the second league should be promoted, and to avoid playing the 2020–21 season with an odd number of teams, automatic promotion was granted to the second placed team as well.
+There were 18 clubs in the league, each club played the others twice, once at their home stadium and once at that of their opponents, for a total of 34 games.
 The three lowest placed teams were relegated to the second tier (Czech National Football League).
-From the 2021–22 season, the system returns to its previous format.
+From the 2021–22 season, the system returned to its previous format.